avin-1/Rule-Based-Document-Structure-Extraction/README.md

 # PDF Rule Based Outline Extractor

-This solution addresses the challenge by extracting a structured outline (Title, H1, H2, H3) from PDF files.
-It is designed to be fast, accurate, and fully compliant with the hackathon's execution constraints.
+This solution extracts a structured outline (Title, H1, H2, H3) from PDF files, designed to be fast and accurate.

 ---